Therapeutic Areas

 Autoimmune disorders is a general category for a large group of conditions featuring over 100 pathological types, including common diseases such as rheumatoid arthritis, psoriasis, and systemic lupus erythematosus, as well as various types of rare diseases.
 These conditions range in severity from minor impacts on quality of life to life-threatening.
 Due to the significant heterogeneity of pathological characteristics in different patients, clinical treatment tends to be ineffective, and in some cases no treatment exists.
 Therefore, new treatments are urgently demanded in the clinic.

-Our first product in this field, CS12192, is currently undergoing clinical trials for different autoimmune conditions.
-CS12192 is a JAK3/JAK1/TBK1 selective kinase inhibitor with a novel mechanism, and differs markedly from other existing clinical drugs both in target selection and molecular mechanism.
-Unlike other JAK kinase inhibitors on the market, CS12192 not only effectively inhibits inflammation mediated by excessive activation of immune cells, but also suppresses TBK1 to reduce tissue invasion of immune cells, leading to better efficacy and safety.
-For these reasons, CS12192 is expected to provide a new and differentiated alternative treatment for autoimmune diseases.
+CS12192, Chipscreen Biosciences's first variety in this field and a JAK3/JAK1/TBK1 selective kinase inhibitor with a novel mechanism of action, is significantly different from existing clinical drugs in target selection and molecular mechanism.
+Compared with JAK kinase inhibitors on the market, CS12192 not only effectively suppresses the inflammation mediated by over-activation of immune cells, but also reduces tissue infiltration of immune cells by inhibiting TBK1, resulting in better efficacy and safety.
+CS12192 is therefore expected to provide a new differentiated treatment option for autoimmune diseases.
+The phase I clinical study of CS12192 has been completed in China.

 Field of viral Diseases